 If asset management companies already have a complete TPT file, Sequantis LT can simply calculate the market SCR.
 On receipt of TPT files, data are subject to quality controls before being imported to the Sequantis LT platform; calculation of market SCR, summary tables and analyses can also be provided.

 The Sequantis LT service is fully flexible to match each client’s specific needs.
 Sequantis LT can also generate a vast number of different states to send to clients (insurance companies) and/or regulators.
-If necessary, Sequantis LT can also monitor confidentiality agreements relative to transparency of underlying securities.
+If necessary, Sequantis LT can also monitor confidentiality agreements relative to the transparency of underlying securities.

 Look through: a service required by an ever expanding range of clients.